cybrdelic/Blitzkrieg/README.md

 ## Overview

-Setting up databases, especially in development environments, can be a tedious process. `RunDBFast` is designed to simplify and automate this process, allowing developers to focus on what matters most: building great applications.
+Setting up databases, especially in development environments, can be a tedious process. `Blitzkrieg` is designed to simplify and automate this process, allowing developers to focus on what matters most: building great applications.
 With just a few commands, you can have a fully functional PostgreSQL instance up and running, along with a pgAdmin interface for easy database management.

 ### Use Cases